antoinechoffrut/dynamicslides/README.md

 # What is `dynamicslides`?
 The video [*"Nash's twist and the lazy cyclist"*](https://youtu.be/KgHTeqdkTPM) gives an idea of what `dynamicslides` is designed to do.
+Also, short demos are available on the youtube channel ["Dynamic Slides"](https://www.youtube.com/channel/UCKR9rJ7grCSHdZYClZ1pUUg?view_as=subscriber).

-It creates dynamic slide presentations, i.e. videos with animated text and graphics.
+`dynamicslides` creates dynamic slide presentations, i.e. videos with animated text and graphics.
 There are of course several applications which already do this, but the important feature is this project is that it allows to incorporate